 - From idea to concrete project

 - Identifying needs

-- The main initial and intermediary stages •
+- The main initial and intermediary stages

 - When things don't quite go according to plan....

-- Creating your mission statement and defining
+- Creating your mission statement and defining tasks

-- tasks

 - Writing reports

 - Chairing meetings

 AIT5T/5c: MARKETING FOR TOURISM Fall Semester

 Lectures: 24 hours

+ECTS credits: 2

 OBJECTIVE:

-ECTS credits: 2

-ECTS credits: 2

-Master the various aspects of tourism marketing and

-elaborate a marketing plan by taking into consideration the importance of distribution channels and IT in the modern tourism development.
+Master the various aspects of tourism marketing and elaborate a marketing plan by taking into consideration the importance of distribution channels and IT in the modern tourism development.
 COURSE PROGRAM: